llZektorll/OB_Template/README.md

 16. <a href="https://github.com/llZektorll/OB_Template/tree/main/0A_Templates/0A_16_Investment">Investment </a> - Template to tracks stock investment

+17. <a href="https://github.com/llZektorll/OB_Template/blob/main/0A_Templates/0A_17_WordDictionary/0A_17_1_WordDictionary.md">Word Dictionary </a> - Template to create a dictionary of Words / Acronyms

 99. <a href="https://github.com/llZektorll/OB_Template/tree/main/0A_Templates/0A_99_Index">Index </a> - Template to create an index for your vault